lyanhminh/iac-webserver/README.md

 ```
 where both occurences of `<keyPairName>` should be substituted for any reasonable name of your choosing.
 This will place your rsa key into `~/.ssh/` as `keyPairName.pem`.

-6. cd back up into `terraform` and edit the variable file `variables.auto.tfvars` anywhere there are `XXX`s.
+6. cd back up into `terraform` and edit the variable file `variables.template` anywhere there are `XXX`s.
 ```
 project_name = "simplilearn-projec1" //Change to whatever
 ami_id = "ami-XXXX"